orchestr7/kotlin-mpp-cli/README.md

 ![Run diKTat](https://github.com/akuleshov7/kotlin-mpp-cli/actions/workflows/diktat.yml/badge.svg?branch=main)

 Want to write a native cli application, but do not want to write it in C/C++?
+Do not want users to think about installing SDK (like Python, JDK/JRE, etc.) and related dependencies?
-You can easily write it using Kotlin MPP and have Java/Native executables using this template!
+You can easily and quickly write your application using Kotlin MPP and have Native executables using this template!
-All boilerplate is already done in this template, so no need to spend days on the boring work.
+All boilerplate is already done in this template, so no need to spend days on the boring work and on the setup of environment, all you need - to implement business logic.

-Don't forget to give a star to this project to save it! :star:
+We did this boring work for you, so don't forget to give a star to this project to save it in your list! :star:

 ## What's inside
 :white_check_mark: Github actions build/release scripts to Central and Github Releases \
 :white_check_mark: Gradle build/release tasks for Kotlin MPP \
-:white_check_mark: Code analysis enabled with full GitHub integration \
+:white_check_mark: Code analysis enabled with a full GitHub integration \
 :white_check_mark: Junit testing report integration with Github \
-:white_check_mark: Nice and easy code generation for cli with a config file \
+:white_check_mark: Nice and easy code generation for cli from a config file \
 :white_check_mark: Application that is based on `kotlinx.cli` \
-:white_check_mark: Utility methods for a cli application \
+:white_check_mark: Utility methods for a cli application

 ## How to use it
 0. Create a new repository based on this template using Github: `Use this template` -> `Create a new repository`;